Tuesday 6 May 1941

 |Igor Sikorsky, wearing his customary homburg, at the time of his record-breaking helicopter flight in VS-300 on 6 May 1941.|

 Tiger leaves Gibraltar today.
-It is composed of five large transports escorted by aircraft carrier HMS Ark Royal, battleships Renown and Queen Elizabeth, cruisers Fiji, Gloucester, Naiad and Sheffield, and the 5th Destroyer Flotilla.
+It is composed of five large troop transports escorted by the aircraft carrier HMS Ark Royal, battleships Renown and Queen Elizabeth, cruisers Fiji, Gloucester, Naiad and Sheffield, and the 5th Destroyer Flotilla.
 Ark Royal has a new commander, Captain Loben Maund, as Captain Holland has been relieved due to "stress."
 The convoy is limited in speed by its slowest ship, as all convoys are, and travels at a still-brisk 14 knots (26 km/h).
 Italian aircraft quickly spot it, and the Luftwaffe readies its forces on Sardinia and Sicily to intercept it.
 Curiously, the Italian Navy remains in port.

 Winston Churchill, who apparently is in a foul mood throughout the day, sends an angry memo to Air Chief Marshal Sir Charles Portal which includes in relevant part:

 Here is another shocking week at Takoradi.
 Only 18 aircraft have been despatched, whereas I think a programme of nearly double the number was promised.
-I am afraid it must be realized that this is a very great failure in our arrangements, which may play its part in a disastrous result to the great battle proceeding in the Nile Valley [by which Churchill apparently means North Africa in general].Takoradi is the airfield in the British colony of the Gold Coast (Ghana) which serves as the key transit hub for flights to Cairo (a 3700-mile air route) aka the the West African Reinforcement Route (WARR).
+I am afraid it must be realized that this is a very great failure in our arrangements, which may play its part in a disastrous result to the great battle proceeding in the Nile Valley [by which Churchill apparently means North Africa in general].Takoradi is the airfield in the British colony of the Gold Coast (Ghana) which serves as the key transit hub for flights to Cairo (a 3700-mile air route) aka the West African Reinforcement Route (WARR).
 Churchill wishes more planes to be shuttled from Takoradi to Cairo to help in the defense of North Africa.
 Bemoaning the "complete breakdown," Churchill demands an accounting.

 Churchill also sends a sarcastic memo to General Sir John Dill, asking that the suitability and supply of maps by Allied forces in Crete be determined, "Otherwise we shall soon find that any German arrivals will be better informed about the island than our men."

-In another memo, Churchill demands of Admiral Pound an inquiry into a "lapse of Staff work" over problems transporting a mobile naval base defence organization to Suda Bay, Crete.
+In another memo, Churchill demands of Admiral Pound an inquiry into a "lapse of Staff work" over problems transporting a mobile naval base defense organization to Suda Bay, Crete.
 The base took 12 weeks to arrive and was packed in a disorganized fashion, he notes.

 British military intelligence is hardening that Crete will be the next German objective in the Mediterranean.
 This is largely based on Ultra decrypts of coded Wehrmacht transmissions.
 However, Churchill is desperate to not let the Ultra secret out, so he allows commanding General Bernard Freyberg to believe that the Germans will arrive in ships rather than by air.